FreeRTOS/FreeRTOS-Kernel/MISRA.md

         a declaration in header file is not useful as the assembly code will still need to declare it separately.

+_Ref 8.4.2_

+- MISRA C:2012 Rule 8.4: A compatible declaration shall be visible when an object or function with external linkage is defined.
+        This rule requires that a compatible declaration is made available in a header file when an object with external linkage is defined. xQueueRegistry is being accessed by the Kernel Unit Test files and hence cannot be declared as a static variable.

 ### MISRA configuration

 Copy below content to `misra.conf` to run Coverity on FreeRTOS-Kernel.